Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

 \section{Investigating Code Change Rationale Components in Software Artifacts}

-We investigate how software artifacts (\eg issue reports, pull requests, and code reviews) related to a commit capture different components of rationale.
-Guided by the taxonomy of Al Safwan \etal~\cite{al2022developers} (\Cref{sec:background}), our study examines the extent to which these artifacts provide rationale information that can be extracted, integrated, and presented to developers when understanding code changes.
+We investigate how software artifacts (\eg issue reports, pull requests, and code reviews) related to a commit capture different fine-grained rationale components (\goal, \need, \etc) Guided by the taxonomy of Al Safwan \etal~\cite{al2022developers} (see \Cref{sec:background}), our study examines the extent to which these artifacts provide rationale information that can be extracted, integrated, and presented to developers when understanding code changes.

 The study addresses the following research questions (RQs):